FangRuoqing/tp/docs/UserGuide.md

 while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Connectify can get your contact management tasks done faster than traditional GUI apps.

-Connectify aims to assist users to enhance networking for future career prospects, streamline the organization of contact information and effectively oversee professional relationships in their network.

-### About
-This guide aims to assist users on getting started with Connectify, and familiarise them with the features and commands of the app.
-Refer to the table of contents below for easy access to each step of the User Guide.
-If this is your first time using Connectify, the [Quick Start](#quick-start) and [Command Summary](#command-summary) sections may be useful to begin with.

 --------------------------------------------------------------------------------------------------------------------

 ## Table of Contents